Astral-Lab/D2SymbolTracker/README.md

  > created a Ko-fi account to allow anyone to help support future updates to Symbol Tracker and my future projects.

  ### Any future updates planned for Symbol Tracker?
  > Yes!
-Updates will come in the form of adding support for new raids, UI updates, and overall bug fixes.
+Updates will come in the form of adding support for new raids, UI updates (improved Desktop layout), and overall bug fixes.
  > On a more techinical note, I would like to explore adding a backend to this site to reduce the number of HTML files being used.
  > For each raid, Symbol Tracker requires 11 HTML files, 1 to select the symbols, 9 for the symbol locations, and 1 for the chest unlock page.
  > Thinking long term and assuming Bungie will implement a secret Deep Sight chest for each new raid, that would mean 22 new HTML files per year, if a new raid releases every 6 months, so the HTML files will pile up.
 Do not expect this to come anytime soon, it would be at least 1-2 months until such changes are implemented.